ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 - ETH still pretends to follow Code is Law, even though some of their thought leaders realize this is a contradtiction

+## The Chain of Liars and Theives

+Ethereum Classic was made the enemy of the people.
+And of course - it's existance proved that the Hard Fork was a load of baloney and that ETH has no long term value.

+### Free Money

+Fun times

+### White Had Group and their Not So Merry Men

+Remember the 70% of funds that were previously recovered?
+What happened to them?

+- Link to bitmex article here

+On the Etherum Classic side of the split, RHG

 ## The Philosophical Fallout

 To the layman, Ethereum is and has marketed itself all about code being the final arbiter of contract interactions.
 All of the marketing around decentralization, the DeFi ecosystem, "unstoppable" domains, etcetera, rests on top of this flawed assumption.

 In reality, as we have seen, Ethereum's history suggests that this is mere lip service.
 The inherant contradiction of it's past actions means that the main Ethereum project is now in a schizophrenic position where it is simultaneously be for and against the idea of _Code is Law_.
 Ethereum cannot take a confident position on this point, and to this day resorts to strategic ambiguity.

-Some Etherians say that The DAO Fork was a one-off that will never happen again; Ethereum really does follow _Code is Law_, or at least it does from now on.
+Some Etherians say that The DAO Fork was a one-off that will never happen again; Ethereum really does follow _Code is Law_, or at least it does since The Fork.
 Others in Ethereum Foundation say that _Code is Law_ is an [inhumane](https://twitter.com/VladZamfir/status/936029138623774721), [sociopathic](https://medium.com/@Vlad_Zamfir/my-intentions-for-blockchain-governance-801d19d378e5) concept; that future DAO Fork level "corrections" _are_ on the table and that is a good thing.

-Whichever position is taken, there major problems that remain.
+Whichever position is taken, major problems remain.
 By the way, why do influential members of Ethereum Foundation think this position is sociopathic, and does this fact not suggest that they _would_ be willing and able to override _Code is Law_?

 This is the double-bind that Ethereum finds itself in and will be the root of it's failure; it cannot square the circle of it's past actions contradicting it's messaging, and this dangling thread tempts the kitten of fate the longer it remains unpulled.